New Orleans Jazz Fest is back!

 Mardi Gras Indians at New Orleans Jazz Fest.
 Nicolas Henderson, CC BY 2.0, via Wikimedia Commons

 With the mission of empowering the people of Lesotho, Edward Wycliff designs and sells bowties and neckties which are crafted by the people of Lesotho.
 Bow Shoeshoe empowers the people of Lesotho by facilitating entrepreneurship development in isolated communities, ultimately training those in underserved communities to support themselves through bowtie and necktie craftsmanship.
 By working in seven underserved communities, they provide residents of the communities with a stable source of well-paid labor, bringing employment opportunities to areas struck by extreme poverty.
 Pronounced “shway-shway”, shoeshoe is the traditional cotton textile of South Africa, which became an iconic symbol of Lesotho.
 As Wycliff said, “It truly does take a village to produce each Bow Shoeshoe product.”

 OSCAR DONAHUE – Oscar of New Orleans

 Oscar Donahue grew up in the inner city of Kansas City, Missouri, with limited resources but surrounded by strong familial bonds and an abundance of love from family members.
 His artistry started early in life, as he was drawing at the age of 5.
 A goal setter, Donahue decided that he wants to be senior class president in his first year of school, so he embarked on a four-year mission and achieved his dream.
 After moving to New Orleans in 1984, he spent his weekends drawing portraits at the French Market before starting to design whimsical colorful jewelry to increase his income and support his family.
-Oscar Donahue will be available to sell his work on the first weekend of Jazz Fest.

 MARIE JOSE POUX